 The President was greeted at the venue to the beating of drums.
 Chief Justice Peiris delivered the opening remarks followed by the welcome address by Asian Development Bank (ADB) Vice President Bruce Lawrence Davis.

 The keynote address was delivered by United Nations Environment Program Environmental Law and Conventions Director Elizabeth Maruma Mrema.

-The Roundtable will take place in Colombo today and tomorrow under the theme ‘Environmental Justice for Sustainable Green Development’.
+The Roundtable took place in Colombo under the theme ‘Environmental Justice for Sustainable Green Development’.

 This is the third in a series of Judicial Roundtables organised as a part of an ADB initiative led by Irum Ahsan on Building Capacity for Environmental Prosecution, Adjudication, Dispute Resolution, Compliance, and Enforcement in Asia, and is held in Colombo on an invitation by the Chief Justice.

-The event is organised by the Supreme Court under the patronage of ADB and with the support of an organising committee led by Colombo Law Society President Amal Randeniya.
+The event was organised by the Supreme Court under the patronage of ADB and with the support of an organising committee led by Colombo Law Society President Amal Randeniya.